wso2-extensions/esb-connector-salesforcewaveanalytics/src/test/INTEGRATION_TEST.md

  3. Before you start performing various operations with the connector, make sure to place the Salesforce certificate to the location
    "{SALESFORCEWAVEANALYTICS_CONNECTOR_HOME}/repository/".Follow the steps to import the certificate:

             i.
-Export the Salseforce certificate "DigiCertSHA2SecureServerCA.crt" form the salesforce home page and place the certificate file in following location.
+Export the Salseforce certificate "DigiCertSHA2SecureServerCA.crt" form the Salesforcehome page and place the certificate file in following location.
                "{SALESFORCEWAVEANALYTIS_CONNECTOR_HOME}/src/repository"

             ii.
 Open a command line terminal and execute the following command to import the certificate to  client-truststore.jks and wso2carbon.jks: